-Then make sure you sign up for the Science Media Centre‘s Introduction to the News Media event on Wednesday 25th October 2017 at Worsley Medical Lecture Theatre at the University of Leeds from 1pm to 5pm.
+Then please come to the next Science Media Centre Introduction to the News Media event on Wednesday 25th October 2017 at Worsley Medical Lecture Theatre at the University of Leeds from 1pm to 5pm.
 It’s a hugely informative, entertaining and popular afternoon.
 And it’s FREE.

 You will hear from national news science journalists about what makes a story, what drives the news agenda and what they need from you – and you will get a chance to interrogate them on what drives you mad about the media.

 You will also hear from press officers working on the front lines of science communication, and from scientists who have worked with the media and lived to tell the tale.